tgalili/Portfolio/README.md

 # Projects:

 ### [Python House Price Prediction](https://github.com/Sawmonabo/HousePricePrediction)
-* Purpose of this project is to research and apply the various machine learning regression algorithms to undertake different models.
+* The purpose of this project is to research and apply various machine learning regression algorithms to predict fantasy football points for the 2024 NFL season.
+The models are built using historical player statistics and team dynamics.
-* Identify a hedonic property price model that can be used to predict residential property prices in Orlando as a function of the physical and locational attributes of the properties.
+* The data, sourced from a SQLite database, is preprocessed to handle missing values and is then analyzed to summarize the main characteristics of the variables.
+Exploratory Data Analysis (EDA) includes visualizations to identify patterns and relationships between different features, such as player age, team performance, and position.
-* The data is first preprocessed and is then analyzed to summarize the main characteristics of the variables such as their correlation or any observable patterns.
+* Engineered features from the data include a 3-game rolling average of fantasy points, binary indicators for exceptional performance, and normalized team performance metrics.
+These features are used to enhance the predictive power of the models.
-* Engineered features from given data variables (Including reverse engineering x_coord and y_coord to actual measures of use, using geopy.geocoder and stateplane modules)
+* The models explored in this project include Linear Regression and Random Forest Regressor.
+The data is split into training and testing sets, and the features are scaled for better model performance.
+Both models are trained and evaluated using metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), and R-squared (R²) to identify the best performing model.
-* Optimized Linear, Lasso, Ridge, and Extreme Gradient Boosting using RandomSearchCV to reach the best model.
+* Model performance is visualized through actual vs predicted points plots and residuals distribution plots.
+Feature importance for the Random Forest model is also analyzed.
-* The best model will be identified by the measure of MSE (mean squared error) and its accuracy to the validation set.
+* The final models and scaler are saved using pickle for future use.
+The best model is identified based on its accuracy and performance metrics on the validation set.

 <br />